Integrity and

 Regarding a positive subject that's

-importance from association with the positive.
+associated with the positive.

 When

-The negative might interfere with, diminish or overrule the intended benefit of
+might interfere with or overrule the benefit of comparing the positive and the

 considering.

-unnecessarily can distort your vision of the positive and might impede or
+your vision of the positive idea and might impede or obstruct the benefits of a

 22